Webpage Design

 - Memset - Dedicated Servers and Cloud Hosting

-Class 3 Links ~ The structural layer - XHTML
+Class 03 links ~ The structural layer - HTML

-- HTML Dog - Excellent HTML tutorial for beginners by Patrick Griffiths
+- HTML Dog - Excellent tutorial for beginners by Patrick Griffiths

 - W3C Markup Validation Service